juji/recipience/README.md

 ## What changes?
 Before:
 ```
-Producer: i have incoming data, please provide a function to take care of this data.
+Producer: i have data for you, please provide a function to take care of this data.
 Consumer: here you go.
 ```

 After:
 ```
-Producer: i have incoming data, Here you go.
+Producer: i have data for you, Here, this is the Recipience.
 Consumer: ok.
 ```